theripper93/theripper-premium-hub/premium-changelogs/dynamic-soundscapes.md

+## Version 1.5.6
+- Activating sounds in a random block which has no sounds enabled while a soundscape is playing now correctly starts the random sound exectution instead of requiring the soundscape to be restarted

 ## Version 1.5.5
 - Added more restiction so that in the event of multiple GMs only the first connected gm has access to dynamic soundscapes